monadius/vscode-hol-light/README.md

 1) `hol-light.autoIndex`: boolean.
 Default `true`.

-    If this option is `true` then all open files and their dependencies are automatically parsed and all top level definitions are added to a global index.
+    If this option is `true` then all open files and their dependencies are automatically parsed and all definitions are added to a global index.
 If this option is `false` then it is still possible to index a file by invoking the `HOL Light: Index File and its Dependencies` command.

 1) `hol-light.customImports`: string.
 Default `""`.

-    By default, the extension parser recongnizes `need`, `loads`, and `loadt` as import statements.
+    By default, the extension parser recongnizes `needs`, `loads`, and `loadt` as import statements.
 Some projects may have other import statements.
 They can be specified in this option as statement names separated by commas or spaces.

     Note: custom import statements should take only one string argument.